Tips to Speed Up the SSD Approval Process

 $

-While the Social Security Administration (SSA) has a goal of processing all new disability claims within 109 days of filing, the agency has repeatedly failed to meet this standard.
+While the Social Security Administration (SSA) aims to process all new disability claims within 109 days of filing, the agency has repeatedly failed to meet this standard.
 The average new claim takes longer than one year to be processed.
 This leaves many applicants wondering what is taking so long and what they can do to expedite their claims.

 Understanding the Surge in SSD Applications

-One of the biggest problems with the Social Security Disability (SSD) process is that there are more people than ever before applying for benefits.
-The growing number of people completing Social Security Disability applications is thought to be due to aging of the workforce and problems with the national economy.
+One of the biggest problems with the Social Security Disability (SSD) process is that more people are applying for benefits than ever before.
+The growing number of people completing Social Security Disability applications is thought to be due to the aging workforce and problems with the national economy.

 The demographic shift towards an older workforce means more individuals are experiencing age-related disabilities.
 Economic downturns often correlate with an increase in disability claims, as those with marginal health may lose their jobs and have no other choice but to apply for SSD benefits.
 These factors combine to create a bottleneck in the SSD application system.